 Brainy Camps Association: A subsidiary of Children’s National Medical Center

 Brainy Camps Association is a non-profit organization that provides residential summer camps, family retreats, leadership training and transitional youth programs for children with severe chronic health conditions.
 We began our mission in 1994 with a camp for children with epilepsy.
-Twenty years later, we have expanded to include camps for youngsters with Asperger’s syndrome, Tourette syndrome, neurofibromatosis, sickle cell anemia, diabetes, heart disease, Down syndrome and hemiplegic/diplegic cerebral palsey.
+Twenty years later, we have expanded to include camps for youngsters with high functioning autism spectrum disorder, Tourette syndrome, neurofibromatosis, sickle cell anemia, diabetes, heart disease, Down syndrome and hemiplegic/diplegic cerebral palsy.
 In 2013, we are added family camps for diabetes and childhood obesity.
+In 2015, we added a camp for transitioning youth, 17-24 years olds needing help with independence and finding their direction.
+This year, we revamped our childhood obesity program and plan to hold quarterly retreats for families in the Washington area.
 Our camps are run in collaboration with many of the healthcare organizations connected to the conditions served.
 Transportation is available for many of our camps.

 Our Camp Program